Manage the Dissolution of Your Marriage with a Seattle Legal Separation Attorney

 What is the Process to Obtain a Legal Separation in Washington?

-Just like a divorce, a Legal Separation is started by having your Seattle family lawyer file a petition with the court.
+Just like a divorce, a Legal Separation is started by having your lawyer file a petition with the court.
 It is then up to the parties to try and reach agreement on the terms of the separation, such as the property division, support, and parenting arrangements.
 If you are not able to reach agreement, then the case will proceed to trial just like in a divorce.
 Once the parties have reached a settlement agreement, or the trial court has ruled on what the terms should be, the case is finalized by having the court sign a Decree of Legal Separation.

 Can I Remarry after a Legal Separation?

 In terms of practicality, what this means is that a person who is legally separated cannot remarry without first converting their legal separation into a divorce.
 At least the process of doing such a conversion is straightforward.
-While there is a 6 month waiting period after a legal separation before it can be converted, once that period has passed, and since all of the terms have already been settled, it is just a matter of asking your Seattle family lawyer to file a short motion with the court requesting the legal separation be converted to a divorce.
+While there is a 6 month waiting period after a legal separation before it can be converted, once that period has passed, and since all of the terms have already been settled, it is just a matter of asking your Seattle legal separation lawyer to file a short motion with the court requesting the legal separation be converted to a divorce.
 Then the court signs a very short order saying the parties are now divorced.

 Waiting Period Differences

 Another difference is that Washington law requires a 90 day waiting period after filing the petition for divorce before agreed final divorce orders can be entered.
 On the other hand, many counties in Washington interpret the rule to NOT require the waiting period for Legal Separations.
 Thus in many cases a Legal Separation can be finalized as soon as a settlement agreement is reached.
 That can even be right away if agreement was reached prior to filing the petition for Legal Separation.
-Be sure to ask your family lawyer whether your county is currently requiring the waiting period for Legal Separations.
+Be sure to ask your lawyer whether your county is currently requiring the waiting period for Legal Separations.

 Some couples want to do a Legal Separation rather than a divorce because they think they may still reconcile and get back together.
 I try and discourage that.
 If a couple gets Legally Separated and then reconciles and moves back in together, they have a very murky legal status.
 They are married and living together, yet they are not a community, not a legal couple.